RyMcV/cs_portfolio/README.md

-# cs_portfolio
-Portfolio of Computer Science projects
+# Ryan McVicker's Portfolio of Computer Science projects

 1. Creating Customer Segments: Applied unsupervised learning techniques on product spending data collected for customers of a wholesale distributor to identify customer segments hidden in the data.